tarwn/lessthandot-hugo/blogs/content/posts/2008-06-23-bazaar-version-control-system-better-tha.md

 One VCS tool that tackles this problem is [Bazaar][3], which offers no less than [7 different Version Control workflows][4] depending on your particular scenario.

-Bazaar is developed and used by [Canonical][5] (the Ubuntu people), and has recently [claimed Sun&#8217;s MySQL as a new user][6].
-Bazaar is one of many VCS tools, but it&#8217;s flexibility in workflow patterns is certainly something that makes it an interesting tool to consider.
+Bazaar is developed and used by [Canonical][5] (the Ubuntu people), and has recently [claimed Sun's MySQL as a new user][6].
+Bazaar is one of many VCS tools, but it's flexibility in workflow patterns is certainly something that makes it an interesting tool to consider.

 ## Further Info